MurtazaRaza/resume-thecv/README.md

 # Resume the CV

+> Local-first resume workspace to import, edit, analyze, and tailor your CV for jobs — with ATS-friendly PDF output and reviewable LLM suggestions.

-Resume the CV is a local first resume workspace.
-It helps you import, edit, analyze, and tailor a resume for specific jobs while keeping you in control of every final change.
+Resume the CV helps you import, edit, analyze, and tailor a resume for specific jobs while keeping you in control of every final change.

 The app is built for a practical workflow: